“We will have world peace when women are the leaders.” -Daisaku Ikeda

-We are committed to using innovative methods of delivery to effectively teach leadership skills and competencies that increase self-esteem, self-confidence, and critical thinking in girls.
-We are committed to creating a world inclusive of women in all levels of leadership within the engineering and automotive industries.
+We are committed to offer low-income women the ability to attend seminars and conferences that will take their careers to the next level.
+We are committed to creating a world inclusive of women in all levels of leadership.

-Prancing Ponies Foundation will teach leadership skills to 1000 girls worldwide by 2020.
+Prancing Ponies Foundation will help Women help themselves.
 Creating a community of future women leaders that receive lifelong support from Prancing Ponies Foundation and who give back to their community by mentoring and supporting their younger Prancing Sisters.

 In 2005, there were a total of 21,275 females awarded bachelor degrees in engineering but only 937 were African American, 2,225 were Hispanic, and 3,106 were Asian.
 The Prancing Ponies Leadership-Abroad and Online Leadership Academy seeks to bring value to high school girls and aspiring engineers by supplementing their education with knowledge and skills to enable them to pursue leadership roles within their future companies and industries.
 (Yoder, Brian; Engineering by the Numbers, www.asee.org)

 WHY IS WOMEN LEADERSHIP SO IMPORTANT NOW?